 How long do I have access to food allergy awareness training?

 Once you purchase the course, you have full access to all course materials for one year.
 That means you can rewatch lesson videos, refresh your knowledge and reprint your certificate at any time for 12 full months.

-How long is my Minnesota alcohol certificate valid?
+How long is my Minnesota food allergen certificate valid?

 Your Food Allergens Essentials course certificate will remain valid for two years.
 You will need to take the training course again to renew your certificate.

 Local requirements may differ.
 Contact your employer, local health department or other applicable government agency for more information.

 Where can I learn more about food allergens?

 The FDA provides helpful general information about food allergies, the laws governing food allergen labeling and what to do in case of allergic food reactions.